AdrianJunge/website/app/assets/ctf/writeups/cscg/hoster.md

 ---

 # 1. Introduction<a name="introduction"></a>
-The description of this ctf already reveals what kind of ctf type this is gonna be about:
+The description of this challenge already reveals what kind of ctf type this is gonna be about:

 ```
 You gained access to a Linux server.
 Can you also gain privileges?